jao11/XMIMSIM/User-guide.md

 * Detector zero: the energy of the first channel in the spectrum (channel number zero)
 * Detector Fano factor: measure of the dispersion of a probability distribution of the fluctuation of an electric charge in the detector.
 Very much detector type dependent
 * Detector electronic noise: the result of random fluctuations in thermally generated leakage currents within the detector itself and in the early stages of the amplifier components.
 Contributes to the Gaussian broadening
 * Pulse width: the time that is necessary for the electronics to process one incoming photon.
-This value will be used only if the user enables the pulse pile-up simulation in the [Simulation controls](#start).
+This value will be used only if the user enables the pulse pile-up simulation in the [Simulation controls](#starting-a-simulation).
 Although this parameter is connected to several detector and electronics parameters, typically the value is obtained after trial and error
 * Max convolution energy: the maximum energy that will be considered when applying the detector response function.
 Make sure this value is 10-20 % higher than the highest expected energy in the spectrum
 * Crystal composition: the composition of the detector crystal.
 Adding, editing and removing absorbers is performed through an interface identical to the one seen in the [Composition section](#composition), but without the _Reference layer_ toggle button.
 Will be used to calculate the detector transmission and the escape peak ratios

-### <a id="import"></a>Import from file
+### Import from file

 In some cases it may be interesting to import part of the contents of other XMI-MSIM input-files or output-files (which also contain the corresponding input-file) into a new input-file.
 This can be accomplished by using the _File_ &rarr; _Import_ option in the menubar.
 After choosing a file from the dialog, select the components that you would like to import from the interface.
 This is demonstrated in the following screenshot

 ![Import from file](../wiki/figures/25importfromfile.png)

-## <a id="save"></a>Saving an input-file
+## Saving an input-file

 Once an acceptable inputfile is detected by the application, the _Save_ and _Save as_ buttons will become activated.
 If the file has not been saved before, clicking either of these buttons will launch a dialog allowing you to choose a filename for the input-file.